fierycherry/fierycherryt.github.io/_publications/2017-01-paper-title-number-1.md

 permalink: /publication/2017-01-paper-title-number-1
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2017
-venue: 'Perspectivas - Portuguese Journal of Politicla Science'
+venue: 'Perspectivas - Portuguese Journal of Political Science'
 paperurl: 'http://academicpages.github.io/files/2017-paper1.pdf'
 citation: 'Albrecht, Nayara F Macedo de Medeiros.
 (2017). &quot;Capital x Labor in the Creative Industries:A Marxist Approach to Copyright and Related Rights.
 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---